There are several ways to facilitate a remote Terminal Services session, but the easiest method is Terminal Services Web Access.

 Select the check box that corresponds to the TS Web Access feature, and click Next.

-Since the Terminal Services Web Access feature is intended to establish a Terminal Services session through a Web browser, it should come as no surprise that Internet Information Services (IIS)
+Since the Terminal Services Web Access feature is intended to establish a Terminal Services session through a Web browser, it should come as no surprise that Internet Information Services (IIS) is required.
+That being the case, you should now see a message that says additional role services are required.

 Click Add Required Role Services.
 Windows will add IIS to the list of roles that are being installed.